catseye/Wanda/Wanda.md

 Note there is another restriction: exactly one `$` symbol must occur to the left of the `->`, and exactly one `$` symbol must occur to the right of the `->` as well.
-Often the `$` will simply be in the leftmost position in both of these occurrences, as in the example above.
+Often the `$` will simply be in the leftmost position in both of these occurrences, as in the example above, but this is not required.

 Recursion
 ---------